HOME · Biodiversity

 Essential Facts About Lions

-Lions breed once in two years in the wild but breed yearly in captivity.
+Lions breed once every two years in the wild but yearly in captivity.
 Both males and females mate with multiple partners.
-During the mating season, which is about four days, a pair of lions copulate about 50 times a day.
+During the mating season, which lasts about four days, a pair of lions copulate about 50 times a day.
 Male lions secure their paternity through this frequent matting.

 Female lions are the primary pride hunters because they are more agile than males.
 They are also in charge of the pride's welfare while the male lions protect their territory from intruders, which can cover a range as large as 100 square miles.

-To increase the chances of a successful hunt, lionesses hunt in teams.
+Lionesses hunt in teams to increase the chances of a successful hunt.
 The weaker lionesses act as herders, corralling the prey, while the stronger and more experienced lioness goes for the kill.

 While males in a pride may eat from the kill of the lionesses, nomadic males always hunt their meals themselves.
 Lions tire quickly when they run, so they typically stalk prey from short distances.